LandSandBoat/server/CONTRIBUTING.md

 # General Guidelines

-* By contributing to Ixion, either through issues or pull requests, you are expected to abide by the rules laid out here in this Contributing Guide.
+* By contributing to Topaz, either through issues or pull requests, you are expected to abide by the rules laid out here in this Contributing Guide.
 * We do not support out-of-date clients or client modification.
 * We do not support piracy of any kind.
 We encourage you to maintain an active retail subscription and support the game.

 # License

-* We operate under [GNU General Public License v3.0](https://gitlab.com/ixion-development/ixion/blob/stable/LICENSE).
+* We operate under [GNU General Public License v3.0](https://github.com/DerpyProjectGroup/topaz/blob/topaz/LICENSE).
 We do not accept contributions that use other more restrictive licenses (such as AGPL3).

 # Workflow Guide